odilia-app/odilia/README.md

 Evdev is normally a privileged interface, since any application that can access it could use it for malicious purposes, for example, creating a keylogger.
 For this reason, to run Odilia, you must give yourself access to evdev.
-This can be done by running the [setup-permissions.sh shell script](https://github.com/odilia-app/odilia/blob/main/setup-permissions.sh) included with Odilia.
+This can be done by running the [scripts/setup-permissions.sh shell script](https://github.com/odilia-app/odilia/blob/main/setup-permissions.sh) included with Odilia.
 The script adds some udev rules, then creates an odilia group.
 Any users added to this group and the `input` group will be able to run Odilia.